Salsa (food)

-Salsa is a variety of sauces used as condiments for tacos and other Mexican and Mexican-American foods, and as dips for tortilla chips.
+A salsa is any of a variety of sauces used as condiments for tacos and other Mexican and Mexican-American foods, and as dips for tortilla chips.
 They may be raw or cooked, and are generally served at room temperature.

 Though the word salsa means any kind of sauce in Spanish, in English, it refers specifically to these Mexican table sauces, especially to the chunky tomato-and-chili-based pico de gallo, as well as to salsa verde.

 Tortilla chips with salsa are a ubiquitous appetizer in Mexican-American restaurants, but not in Mexico itself.

 History

-The use of salsa as a table dip was first popularized by Mexican restaurants in the United States.
+The use of salsa as a table dip was popularized by Mexican restaurants in the United States.
 In the 1980s, tomato-based Mexican-style salsas gained in popularity.
 In 1992, the dollar value of salsa sales in the United States exceeded those of tomato ketchup.

 Tomato-based salsas later found competition from salsas made with fruit, corn, or black beans.
 Since the 2000s sweet salsas combining fruits with peppers like habanero, Scotch bonnet and datil have grown in popularity and are served with frozen dessert, cheesecakes, and pound cakes.
 In the United States, salsa is used in marinades, salad dressings, stews, and cooked sauces.
 In addition to accompanying various fish, poultry, and meat dishes, it is also used as a condiment for baked potatoes, pasta dishes, and pizza.